By Parsa Zadeh, DDS

 As with removing or altering any body part, tooth extraction is a very personal decision.
 However, you want the expert opinion of your dentist to help guide you through this process.
 We cannot make the decision for you, but we can tell you how we would have made that decision if that exact condition existed in our own mouths!

-In the above scenarios that there are number of missing teeth and number of functional teeth, traditionally a Removable Partial Denture (RPD) is used.
+In the above scenarios where there are a number of missing teeth and number of functional teeth, a removable partial denture (RPD) is traditionally used.
 A removable partial denture is a prosthesis replacing the missing teeth in the arch by anchoring to the remaining teeth.
-Traditionally, the base is made up of an alloy of Chromium and Cobalt and covered by acrylic.
+Traditionally, the base is made up of an alloy of chromium and cobalt and covered by acrylic.
 The anchors (clasps) are extensions of this metal base.
-Chromium and cobalt are used as they are highly biocompatible metals, are resistant to wear and corrosion and are extremely durable.
+Chromium and cobalt are used as they are highly biocompatible metals, are resistant to wear and corrosion, and are extremely durable.
 However, the metallic bases can sometimes have an unnatural appearance that some patients find off-putting.

-In recent years, other materials like Valplast have become commercially available that although it is not as rigid as the metal base; are much more esthetically acceptable.
+In recent years, other materials like Valplast® have become commercially available, which is not as rigid as a metal base but is much more aesthetically acceptable.

-We use this flipper variety as a temporary tooth replacement, when waiting for healing of dental implants.
-Generally flippers are despised by patients and they cannot wait until they stop using them.
+We use this flipper variety as a temporary tooth replacement when waiting for the healing of dental implants.
+Generally, flippers are despised by patients, and they cannot wait until they stop using them.

 Advantages of RPDs:

-- Relatively inexpensive to replace 2 to 12 teeth in an arch
+- Relatively inexpensive to replace two to 12 teeth in an arch.

-- Can be remade easily without much regrets
+- Can be remade easily without many regrets.

 Disadvantages of RPDs: